 Use Mulch If Needed

 Mulch is a superhero in the gardening world, and you’re going to have a lot to thank it for by the time the fall and its harvest period rolls around.
-At its core, mulch does its magic by preventing weed seeds from taking root and growing, disrupting the roots and offshoots of the plants you want to see flowering.
+At its core, mulch does its magic by preventing weed seeds from taking root and growing.
 Mulch also does a good job of keeping water in the soil, and stopping it from drying out in the warmest and driest months.

 One caveat to using mulch, though–it can be home to critters that want to eat your tender seedlings.
 If you know that you have an abundant population of earwigs and sowbugs on your property, and you are planting seeds or seedlings, you may not want to use mulch right away.
 It would be fine for well-established plants, however.

 There’s different types of mulch as well, separated into organic and inorganic categories.
 Depending on the landscape of your garden, or the convenience of the material, you’re going to rely on one more than the other.
-Don’t worry too much though, there’s plenty of Mulch Delivery options out there, if you don’t have any tree bark shreddings or stones to hand.
+A couple of good options for mulch are tree straw, wood chips, leaves, and even cardboard (no ink or shiny paper).